recoilme/pudge/README.md

 ## Disadvantages

  - No transaction system.
-All operation isolated, but you don't may batching them with automatic rollback.
+All operations are isolated, but you don't may batching them with automatic rollback.
  - [Keys](https://godoc.org/github.com/recoilme/pudge#Keys) function (select/query engine) may be slow.
 Speed of query may vary from 10ms to 1sec per million keys.
 Pudge don't use BTree/Skiplist or Adaptive radix tree for store keys in ordered way on every insert.
 Ordering operation is "lazy" and run only if needed.
  - No fsync on every insert.
 Most of database fsync data by the timer too
  - Deleted data don't remove from physically (but upsert will try to reuse space).
 You may shrink database only with backup right now